-- reports, in the first section, the Policy adopted by Eni SpA (hereafter "Eni" or the "Company") for the remuneration of Directors and Managers with strategic responsibilities, for the whole 2020-2023 term, following its approval by the Shareholders' Meeting held on May 13, 2020, with over 95% of favourable votes.
+- Preports, in the first section, the Policy adopted by Eni SpA (hereafter "Eni" or the "Company") for the remuneration of Directors and Managers with strategic responsibilities2, for the whole 2020-2023 term, following its approval by the Shareholders' Meeting held on May 13, 2020, with over 95% of favourable votes.
 The Policy has effect over a period of three financial years, from the date of the meeting on May 13, 2020 to the date of the Shareholders' Meeting to be called to approve the financial statements at December 31, 2022.
 The first section also describes the general aims pursued, the bodies involved, and the procedures used to adopt and implement the Policy.
 Therefore, this Report reports the content of the first section of the 2020 Report, with some limited adjustments to describe the Remuneration Committee activities in 2021.
-Since no changes are expected to the Networe of the 2022 Shareholders' Meeting.
-The general principles and guidelines outlined in the first section of this Report also apply to the remuneration policies of companies directly or indirectly controlled by Eni, with the exception of listed subsidiaries (including jointly controlled ones), directly required to apply the legislation; - Illustrates, in the second section, the implementation of the 2021 Policy with information on the assessment of the results, as well as, the remuneration paid and shareholdings held in 2021 by Eni Directors, Statutory Auditors, Chief Executive Officer and General Manager, Chief Operating Officers, as well as, in aggregate form, other Managers with strategic responsibilities.
+Since no changes are expected to the Remuneration Policy for the 2020-2023 term, the first section of the Report is not subject to the vote of the 2022 Shareholders' Meeting.
+The general principles and guidelines outlined in the first section of this Report also apply to the remuneration policies of companies directly or indirectly controlled by Eni3, with the exception of listed subsidiaries (including jointly controlled ones), directly required to apply the legislation; - illustrates, in the second section, the implementation of the 2021 Policy with information on the assessment of the results, as well as, the remuneration paid and shareholdings held in 2021 by Eni Directors, Statutory Auditors, Chief Executive Officer and General Manager, Chief Operating Officers, as well as, in aggregate form, other Managers with strategic responsibilities.
 Finally, this Section explains how the terms of the 2020-2022 Long-Term Monetary Incentive Plan were applied in 2021, in accordance with applicable regulation.